 Why it’s important

 The ACT Government is committed to reaching net zero emissions by 2045.
-We have announced our plan to electrify our city and transition the ACT away from fossil fuel energy by 2045, including fossil fuel gas.
+We have announced our intention to electrify the city and transition the Territory away from fossil fuel gas by 2045.
 This is going to be a long-term transition, we are not switching off the gas network overnight.
-We’ll provide ACT households time to switch, when it’s right for them.

 What it means for you

 We know that this transition could create challenges for community organisations.
 These may include:

 - the cost of new equipment, which in some cases may be higher for electric options

 - the space required and whether there is enough electricity supply available

 - difficulty finding alternative electric appliances for some commercial gas solutions.

 We’ve expanded the Sustainable Household Scheme to support Community Organisations.
 Eligible Community Organisations can access an interest-free loan of $2,000 – $15,000 to put towards the cost of sustainable upgrades, like a hot water heat pump or induction cooktop.

 The pathway to electrification is significant change for our community and there will be many opportunities for Canberrans to have their say.